-If the tenant fails to pay rent, violates the terms of the lease, or you want to end a month-to-month tenancy, you or your attorney must first provide the appropriate type of eviction notice.
+If the tenant fails to pay rent, violates the lease terms, or you want to end a month-to-month tenancy, you must first provide the appropriate type of eviction notice.
 The type of Minnesota eviction notice you select depends on the violation and the provisions in the lease.
 It should be sent by first-class certified mail so there’s a record of the tenant receiving it.

 You must hire a process server or have the sheriff serve the Summons and Complaint on the tenant at least seven (7) days before the hearing date (according to 504B.331).
 You may not serve the tenant yourself.

-The tenant has the right to defend themselves and file the Answer (Form HOU202) before the trial date.
-When the basis for eviction is non-payment of rent, a tenant can “pay and stay” up to the hearing date. if they pay both the full amount owed and the landlord’s eviction process-related costs.
+The tenant can defend themselves and file the Answer (Form HOU202) before the trial date.
+When the basis for eviction is non-payment of rent, a tenant can “pay and stay” up to the hearing date. if they pay the full amount owed and the landlord’s eviction process-related costs.

-Step 4: Provide proof of service to the court prior to hearing
+Step 4: Provide Proof of Service to the Court Before Hearing

-In the event that the landlord obtains a judgment in their favor, the court will immediately issue a Writ of Recovery of Premises and Order to Vacate.
+If the landlord obtains a judgment in their favor, the court will immediately issue a Writ of Recovery of Premises and Order to Vacate.
 At this point, the tenant has to vacate the property within 24 hours.
-Tenants who aren’t being evicted for illegal activities may request a 7-day Stay of Execution if moving out immediately would be a hardship.
+Tenants not being evicted for illegal activities may request a 7-day Stay of Execution if moving out immediately would be a hardship.

 Related Minnesota Court Forms

-- Eviction Action Complaint Form HOU102: The complaint must be completed by the landlord or their lawyer, and include the reason(s) for eviction.
-It must be filed at the courthouse of the county where the property is located.
+- Eviction Action Complaint Form HOU102: The complaint must be completed by the landlord or their lawyer and include the reason(s) for eviction.
+It must be filed at the county’s courthouse, where the property is located.

-- Housing Court Additional Litigants Form HOU125: If there are multiple tenants, you may add them with this form.
+- Housing Court Additional Litigants Form HOU125: If there are multiple tenants, you may add them to this form.